Knowing More Video Series: Your Guide to Understanding Fair Housing

 I worry that if I file, I will lose my housing.

 According to HUD, retaliation is illegal.
 It is illegal to retaliate against any person for making a complaint, testifying, assisting, or participating in any manner in a proceeding under HUD’s complaint process at any time, even after the investigation has been completed.
-The Fair Housing Act also makes it illegal to retaliate against any person because that person reported a discriminatory practice to a housing provider or other authority.
+The Fair Housing Act also makes it illegal to retaliate against any person because that person reported a concern to a housing provider or other authority.
 If you believe you have experienced retaliation, you can file a complaint.

 How can I learn about the Complaint Process?